 Jump to a question:

-Seattle University's Office 365 data-emails, attachments, files stored in SharePoint and Groups and OneDrive-lives on multiple synchronized data centers within the United States, and does not move outside the country unless you manually move it.
+Seattle University's Office 365 data-emails, attachments, files stored in SharePoint and Groups and OneDrive-lives on multiple synchronized data centers within the United States.

 All Seattle University faculty, staff, students and alumni automatically have Office 365 accounts.
 Your Seattle University username and password is also your account login for Office 365.